stevencombs/retrocombs.github.io/_posts/2020/2020-08-02-retrocombs-plus4-chapter3-software.md

 2. [Chapter 1 - Unpacking and Setting Up](/plus4/users-manual/p4um-chapter-1.pdf)
 3. [Chapter 2 - Using the Keyboard and the Screen](https://www.stevencombs.com/plus4/users-manual/p4um-chapter-2.pdf)

-## YouTube Video: _retroCombs: Commodore Plus/4, Chapter 3, Using Software_
+## YouTube Video: _retroCombs: Commodore Plus/4 User's Manual, Chapter 3 - Using Software_

 In the video below, I work through Chapter 3 of the user's manual.
 I deviate slightly from the manual in topic presentation order to add clarity and I also add a bonus command.
 Along the way, I also share how to use a cartridge, the Tapuino, and the Pi1541